jsmoriss/jsm-force-ssl/readme.txt

 == Description ==

-**An effective way to make sure that all HTTP URLs on your website get redirected to HTTPS.**
+**An effective way to make sure that all HTTP URLs on your website get redirected to HTTPS, including upload directory URLs.**

 The plugin defines the FORCE_SSL, FORCE_SSL_ADMIN, and FORCE_SSL_LOGIN constants, then makes sure that all front-end HTTP requests are redirected to their HTTPS equivalent.

-The plugin also hooks the WordPress 'upload_dir' filter to make sure URLs are HTTPS when the webpage URL is HTTPS.
+The plugin also hooks the WordPress 'upload_dir' filter to make sure that upload directory URLs match the current webpage protocol.

 <blockquote>
 <p>There are no plugin settings &mdash; simply install and activate the plugin.</p>